UPPMAX/HPC-python/docs/day2/install_packages.rst

 - Local installation, always available for the version of Python you had active when doing the installation
     - ``pip install --user [package name]``
 - Isolated environment.
 See next session.
-    - virtual environents provided by python
+    - virtual environments provided by python
     - conda

 Normally you want reproducibility and the safe way to go is with isolated environments specific to your different projects.